emlid/emlid-docs/docs/reach/common/tutorials/opus-workflow.md

 Online Positioning User Service (OPUS) is provided by the National Oceanic and Atmospheric Administration (NOAA).
 With OPUS you may accurately determine the coordinates of a static point anywhere on the territory of the United States without real-time corrections or base station nearby.

 !!! tip ""
     You can use OPUS with Reach RS2 and Reach M2 only.
 To process data from Reach RS+, use the NRCAN CSRS-PPP service.
-[More details are in the PPP guide.](ppp-introduction.md)
+You can learn more in the [PPP guide](ppp-introduction.md).

 In this guide, we will walk you through the following steps:

 - Recording RINEX data on Reach
-- Exporting raw data from ReachView to your mobile device or PC
+- Exporting raw data from ReachView 3 to your mobile device or PC
 - Uploading the collected file to OPUS
-- Entering the obtained base coordinates into ReachView
+- Entering the obtained base coordinates into ReachView 3

 The equipment you need to accomplish the survey: